Mint (candy)

 A mint or breath mint is a food item often consumed as an after-meal refreshment or before business and social engagements to improve breath odor.
-Mints are commonly believed to soothe the stomach given their association with natural byproducts of the plant genus Mentha.
+Mints are commonly believed to soothe the stomach, given their association with natural byproducts of the plant genus Mentha.
 Mints sometimes contain derivatives from plants such as peppermint oil or spearmint oil, or wintergreen from the plant genus Gaultheria.
 However, many of the most popular mints citing these natural sources contain none in their ingredient list or contain only trace amounts.

 History

 The production of mints as a discrete food item can be traced back to the 18th century with the invention of Altoids.
 The popularity of mints took off in the early 20th century, with the advent of mass urbanization and mass marketing.
-Advertising for mints focused on their convenience, and on the socially isolating effects of bad breath.
-These advertisements targeted young people generally, and young women particularly.
+Advertising for mints focused on their convenience, and on the socially isolating effects of bad breath; such advertisements generally targeted youth, especially younger women.

 Mints have been offered in a variety of packaging, usually in an effort to promote portability.
 Early producers used cardboard boxes and tins, which have remained popular.
 More recent packaging solutions have included "rolls" containing many mints stacked in one package composed of paper or foil, plastic boxes, and individually wrapped mints.
 Mint sales have remained robust in the 21st century.

 Types

 Hard

 Hard mints are hard candies or boiled sweets flavored with mint.
 Examples of hard mints include starlight mints, also known as pinwheel mints, white, circular, with red or green rays emitting from the middle; candy canes; humbugs; and brand name mints such as Altoids and Ice Breakers.
+Branded breath mints are produced in flavors other than mint.